Skip to content

 “Heard the devs left some old flags lying around at the root… files that say exactly what they are.
 Classic mistake!”

-This hints at a file at the application root.
-Given the naming convention, /xss-flag.txt is a likely candidate.
+A flag file at the application root.
+Given the naming convention, /xss-flag.txt is the obvious guess.

 Crafting the payload